bauerbrett/AzureDefenderVulnerabilities/README.md

 - Once it is running
 - Give it your OpenAI API key.
-- Select "Subscription" ***Note: management groups are not working.
+- Select "subscription" ***Note: management groups are not working.
 I could not get them to work with the API even though the API allows it as a option.
 So as of now you will need to just use a subscription to run it.
-- Enter Subscription ID.
+- Enter subscription ID.
-- Wait a few seconds and it will shoot a excel document out.
+- Wait a few seconds and it will shoot a excel document out of all the Defender vulnerabilities in your subscription.